ultrdth/ultrdth/README.md

 ---

-I do weird stuff :3
+I do weird stuff in C,C++,C#,java,python, and rust:3 (and sometimes html, css, js)

-Feel free to use my stuff however you like and im too lazy to fix something if its broken tho :p
+Feel free to use my stuff however you like :D

 ---